visp-streaming/pathfinder/README.md

-# Shepherd - A fault tolerance framework for elastic stream processing systems
+# Pathfinder - A fault tolerance framework for elastic stream processing systems